 Richard’s Pen Collection : Vintage American Fountain Pens

 Writing instruments on this page are part of my personal collection and are not for sale.
-Click the magnifying-glass symbol (Magnifying glass) next to any pen to view a zoomed image for more detail.

 A Perfect Desert Island Pen?
 Arrow Profile

-Manufacturer logoIn 1935, a very bad year to start a company, Joseph Wustman started the Camel Pen Company to produce pens that made their own ink when you filled them with water.
+LogoIn 1935, a very bad year to start a company, Joseph Wustman started the Camel Pen Company to produce pens that made their own ink when you filled them with water.
 At the back end of the barrel, built into the button filling mechanism, was a replaceable cartridge that contained an ink pellet.
 Unlike the ink pellets for trench pens of World War I, the Camel’s pellet was intended to be good for many fillings, up to a year’s worth.
 Concept: Good.
 Execution: Not so good.
 The pen’s writing was thin and watery immediately after a filling, and thick and muddy at the end of a fill.
 Camel was out of business before the end of 1938.
 The pens were well made, though, and they work very nicely as ordinary button fillers.
 I’ve replaced the untipped steel nib in my Camel with a nib that is a very close match except that it is tipped.
-At 47/8" capped and 531/32" posted, this pen is a good size for me.
+At 4" capped and 5" posted, this pen is a good size for me.

 Fountain pen